MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 The Heat Engine
 ---------------

-Work is the useful thing that a heat engine give to some part of the unisvers that we will call the **work environment**.
+Work is the useful thing that a heat engine gives to some part of the universe that we will call the **work environment**.
 Although this "work environment" is usually not part of the thermodynamic descriptions, there is nothing wrong about it: it is just the part of the universe the heat engine is acting on.
 This notion will appear to be convenient for the rest of the text.
 The heat engine performs some work in the work environment by transferring heat from a hot to a cold reservoir.
-The *heat engine* and the *working environment* are two subsytems and the hot reservoir, cold reservoir and the *rest of the universe* are three other subsystems.
+The *heat engine* and the *working environment* are two subsystems and the hot reservoir, cold reservoir and the *rest of the universe* are three other subsystems.
 Their union being the universe (the total system).

    .. image:: ../images/discussion/thermodyn_info/heat_engine_1.png